microsoft-dx/csharp-fundamentals/CSharpFundamentals/csharp05 - Classes/README.md

 `person` is called an **instance** of the `Person` class, and it is created using a **constructor**.

-Now, we can start using the class members of the `Person` class and give individual values to them, individualizing this instance of the class.
+Now, we can start using the class members of the `Person` class and give specific values to them, individualizing this instance of the class.

     person.FirstName = "Isaac";
     person.LastName = "Newton";